pablo-gonzalez-akkodis/peppy-finance/packages/core/README.md

 - remove commented code in project
 - remove environment variable from sdk code. should get this param from client. search `process.env.` in packages directory
 - remove `any` type in sdk
-- change the structure of passing token addresses between function(address with chainId -> just use address of active chainId)
 - remove `console.log` from sdk
+- restructure the hedging address and get addresses from client